wtsi-hpag/scaffHiC/README.md

 #### View HiC map:
-           PretextView is a desktop application for viewing pretext contact maps and it has linux and Mac versions.
+           PretextView is a desktop application for viewing pretext contact maps The package has different linux and Mac versions (linux version included in scaffHiC)

 	   $ /full/path/to/scaffHiC/src/seqbin-bin/PretextView genome-hic.map \